kelu124/murgen-dev-kit/Readme.md

 ### Discussion of Essential Features/Trade-offs

+#### HV Supply
+HV-supply is going to introduce noise in the circuit.. therefore, a home-made booster was not selected, especially when going at 100V+.
+We had to options to consider:
+- Using a **MAX1711** in [Jatin Sharma thesis](https://www.duo.uio.no/handle/10852/47813), he goes from 12V to 180V.
+Gerbers and schematics are included in his master).
+The board was separated from the rest of the design, to avoid any pickup/noise.
+- We have tried the **R05-100B** - a tad more simple, and based on 5V, so easier for us (5V -> 120V).
+Schematics are simple, introducing only a couple of capacities.

+#### Electronics
 So far, the key issue is a compromise in terms of data output.
 It's interesting to see how to interface such data rates to a processing and display unit.

 ## Parts, ICs selection (and critical specs)